-- Unconditional status: Students who have submitted all required documentation will be admitted under unconditional status. - Conditional status: Students who have not submitted official transcripts may be admitted under conditional status.
+- Unconditional status: Students who have submitted all required documentation will be admitted under unconditional status. - Conditional status: Students who have not submitted official transcripts and/or primary form of identification may be admitted under conditional status.
 Failure to provide documentation by the end of the first semester of enrollment will prevent a student from future registration and official transcript release.
 Students with a conditional admissions status are not eligible for federal financial aid.